 Uses

-Creeping burhead is an ornamental aquatic plant that is recommended for use in shallow ponds and pools.
+Creeping burhead is an attractive aquatic plant that is recommended for use in shallow ponds and pools.
 It may also be suitable for use in constructed wetlands.
 Wildlife benefits have not been documented but it can provide some cover for smaller species.

 Status